cseptesting/floatcsep/docs/tutorials/case_h.rst

     where ``start`` and ``end`` follow either the ``%Y-%m-%dT%H:%M:%S.%f`` - ISO861 FORMAT, or the short date version ``%Y-%m-%d`` if the windows are set by midnight.

 6. Additional function arguments can be passed to the model with the entry ``func_kwargs``.
-We perhaps noted that both Poisson Mock and Negbinom Mock use the same source code.
-With ``func_kwargs`` a different subclass can be defined for the same source code (in this case, a Negative-Binomial number distribution instead of Poisson).
+Both `Poisson Mock` and `Negbinom Mock` use the same source code, but a different subclass can be defined with ``func_kwargs`` (in this case, a Negative-Binomial number distribution instead of Poisson).

     .. literalinclude:: ../../tutorials/case_h/models.yml
         :caption: tutorials/case_h/models.yml